Build a Container¶

 perhaps your local build resource does not have GPUs.
 You want to

-section that runs a short validation but you don’t want your
+include a %test section that runs a short validation but you don’t want your

 build to exit with an error because it cannot find a GPU on your system.